JHU-PL-Lab/www-fpse/coding.md

 VSCode has very good OCaml support and is the "officially recommended editor".

 * To make VSCode OCaml-aware you will need to install the **OCaml Platform**.
-To install it, first run `opam install ocaml-lsp-server` from your shell.
-Then from the `View` menu select `Extensions`, and type  OCaml in the search box and this extension will show up: select **OCaml Platform** from the list.
+To install it, from the `View` menu select `Extensions`, and type OCaml in the search box and this extension will show up: select **OCaml Platform** from the list.

 * You can easily run a `utop` shell from within VSCode, just open up a shell from the `Terminal` menu and type `utop`.

-* If you are on Windows and using WSL2, to run Visual Studio "in WSL2 space" so you get OCaml syntax highlighting and other nice features; see [this blog post](https://code.visualstudio.com/blogs/2019/09/03/wsl2) for how you can set it up.
+* If you are on Windows and using WSL2, you need to run Visual Studio "in WSL2 space" to get OCaml syntax highlighting and other nice features.
+See the [Remote WSL Extension Docs](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode) for details on how to set up the VSCode-WSL2 connection.
+If you are having trouble look at the [Additional Resources](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode#additional-resources) on that page.
+Once you have the above set up, install the OCaml Platform as described above and you should have syntax highlighting etc working.

 **vim**: If you use `vim`, my condolances as it is woefully behind the times in spite of many band-aids added over the years.
 Still, if you have been brainwashed to believe it is good, type shell commands `opam install user-setup` and `opam user-setup install` after doing the above  default `opam` install to set up syntax highlighting, tab completion, displaying types, etc. See [here](https://github.com/ocaml/merlin/blob/master/vim/merlin/doc/merlin.txt) for some dense documentation.